Susan Gaertner: Awards and honors

 In 2002 Gaertner was inducted into the Harding High School Hall of Fame in recognition of her successful Truancy Intervention Program.
 In 2004, the Minnesota County Attorneys Association awarded her the group's highest honor—an honor presented annually to a county attorney who exhibits extraordinary leadership in the field of justice.
-An accomplished trial attorney who has continued trying cases after being elected county attorney, Gaertner was inducted in the elite American College of Trial Lawyers in 2009.
+Gaertner was inducted into the American College of Trial Lawyers in 2009.

 2010 gubernatorial run

 In 2009, Gaertner announced her candidacy for governor as a Democrat, citing her experience as a prosecutor in Ramsey County.
 Gaertner initially indicated she would not seek party endorsement, but would instead run in the DFL primary in August 2010.
-Due to pressure from the local community that criticized her over-zealous prosecution and labeling of eight protesters as "domestic terrorists" during the RNC 2008 convention, Gaertner announced that she would withdraw from the race.

-Koua Fong Lee trial and aftermath

-In the summer of 2010, prisoner Koua Fong Lee was released from prison after a retrial was ordered in manslaughter convictions in the crash involving his Toyota vehicle which killed three people.
-Susan Gaertner, who had consistently opposed his release (even after over 100 people had died in crashes related defective Toyotas), offered to release Lee from prison on the condition that he admit to guilt and register as a convicted felon, this during final deliberations of the appeals court deciding on his right to retrial.
-Immediately upon the court overturning his conviction and ordering a retrial, Gaertner announced she would not be pursuing another case against him; raising questions in the legal community and in the press about her judicial judgement for inexplicably flipping positions ex post facto.

-Two months later, Gaertner announced she would not be seeking re-election.
+Gaertner later withdrew from the race.